fmalavel/pmaerosol_ai-training/README.md

 Based on EUMETNET E-AI tutorials: https://github.com/eumetnet-e-ai/tutorials

-Mini project aiming to trained a NN model using AQUM outputs of glomap aerosol tracer to predict PM concentrations
+Mini project aiming to train a NN model using AQUM outputs of glomap aerosol tracers to predict PM concentrations.